 Vitamin C deficiency can cause a wide range of problems, including gingivitis, bleeding gums, easy bruising, nosebleeds, damaged hair, and unhealthy skin.
-Although rare, severe vitamin C deficiency can result in scurvy (or scorbutus), which is characterized by joint pains, poor wound healing, and generalized edema.
+Although rare, severe vitamin C deficiency can result in scurvy (or scorbutus), which is characterized by joint pain, poor wound healing, and generalized edema (swelling).
 That all just goes to show how crucial vitamin C is to your general health and wellbeing.

 While you should absolutely make sure you incorporate enough vitamin C into your diet, it’s possible to have too much of a good thing.
 Let’s take a closer look at vitamin C including, what foods are rich in this antioxidant, what it does for the body, what can happen if you take too much, and how best to supplement it.

 What is Vitamin C?

 Vitamin C (ascorbic acid) is a water-soluble vitamin essential to your health.
 Unlike most other animals, humans are unable to synthesize vitamin C within themselves, meaning that it must be obtained through diet or supplementation.
 Thankfully, it’s naturally present in a wide range of foods or has been added to processed foods.
 Foods that are naturally high in vitamin C include:

 - Red peppers